-- 31. The Air Transport Contracts Committee evaluates all offers and formulates recommendations based on the following: - > aircraft and air operator technical documentation; - the Aviation Safety Unit's advice on air operator compliance and the safety implications of operating a specific type of aircraft in the environment where it is to be used; - > environmental considerations; - > financial considerations.
+- potential commercial air carriers and areas of operation.
+An electronic tendering system17 ensures a robust procurement process for air assets and ancillary aviation functions such as fuel and ground handling services as well as compliance with requirements and procedures, including with regard to confidentiality, security and segregation of duties. - 40.
+WFP embeds time sensitivity in its air transport services procurement procedures, ensuring best value for money, safety and quality standards and sustainability in meeting the requirements of the humanitarian community. - 41.
+The Air Transport Contracts Committee evaluates all offers and formulates recommendations based on the following elements: - > aircraft and air operator technical documentation; - the Aviation Safety Unit's advice on air operator compliance and the safety implications of operating a specific type of aircraft in the environment where it is to be used; - environmental considerations; and - financial considerations.

-Services provided by WFP aviation
+Services provided by the WFP Aviation Service

-32. WFP is committed to providing aviation services for humanitarian and development organizations in humanitarian emergencies, transporting passengers and cargo for other United Nations entities, NGOs, international financial institutions and other partners.
-WFP activities at the country level will continue to include implementation of key service modalities such as UNHAS and specialized and on-demand services; the strengthening of national and local aviation systems; and measures promote to environmental sustainability.12
+42. WFP is committed to providing aviation services for humanitarian and development organizations in humanitarian emergencies, transporting passengers and cargo for other United Nations entities, NGOs, international financial institutions and other partners.
+WFP activities at the country level will continue to include implementation of key service modalities such as UNHAS and specialized and on-demand services; the strengthening of national and local aviation systems; and measures to promote environmental sustainability.18